 Karaköy is a neighborhood that is situated right by the waterside and previously was a major port in the city.
 It is now filled with trendy boutiques, restaurants and cafes that draw many wandering tourists and locals to these places.

-If you're looking for a cheap hotel in Istanbul, then book Hotel Empress Zoe.
+If you're looking for a cheap hotel in Istanbul, then book Hotel Orkide.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Istanbul.

 If money isn't a problem and you're looking for a luxury hotel in Istanbul, then go for Raffles Istanbul.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
 Also check out our list of the best luxury hotels in Istanbul, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a great hostel in Istanbul, then you should check out Hostel Cheers.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Istanbul.

 If you're looking for a room with a view, then try the Sumahan on the Water Hotel.
 It offers amazing views of Istanbul according to recent customer reviews.